 where $k \in \{1, \cdots, K\}$ denotes the $k$-th layer, and $\Gamma(i)$ is the set of neighboring token indices for agent $i$, limited to those with anchor points within a set observation radius around agent $i$ to ensure efficiency.
 We initialize the first layer with $\mathbf{z}_{i}^{(0)} = \mathbf{z}_{i \rightarrow i}$ and use the output of layer $k$, denoted $\mathbf{z}_{i}^{(k)}$, as input to the subsequent Perceiver layer.

-\textbf{\emph{Decoder}}: Finally, the decoder processes the refined instance token $\mathbf{z}_{i}^{(K)}$ from the final Perceiver layer.
-In the behavior model, it outputs the mean and standard deviation of the next acceleration and steering angle.
+\textbf{\emph{Decoder}}: The decoder processes the refined instance token $\mathbf{z}_{i}^{(K)}$ from the last Perceiver layer.
+In the behavior model, it outputs the mean and standard deviation of the next action.
 In the discriminator, which evaluates observation-action pairs, the action is appended to $\mathbf{z}_{i}^{(K)}$ to then compute the classification score $D_\phi$.

-We use three layers of the message passing mechanism defined in (\ref{eq:static_context_mp}) in our polyline encoder and $16$ channels per head in (\ref{eq:mhca}).
-Unless specified otherwise, each \gls{mlp} in the network consists of a linear layer, followed by layer normalization, a ReLU activation, and a second linear layer.
+We use three layers of the message passing mechanism defined in \eqref{eq:static_context_mp} and $16$ channels per head in \eqref{eq:mhca}.
+Each \gls{mlp} consists of a linear layer, followed by layer normalization, ReLU activation, and a second linear layer.